 Hypothyroidism is a condition in which the thyroid gland can’t produce enough thyroid hormones to keep metabolism normal throughout the body.
 This problem is surprisingly common, affecting nearly 5 percent of US adults.
 Doctors generally treat it by prescribing levothyroxine, also known as T4.
 You may recognize some of the brand names for levothyroxine, such as Levothroid or Synthroid.
 For many people, levothyroxine works well, but some individuals don’t thrive on it.
 They continue to have symptoms such as fatigue, depression, heavy menstruation or sensitivity to cold.
 Do they feel better if they take Armour Thyroid instead?
+We offer several reader testimonials here.

 Could Armour Thyroid Help More Than Levothyroxine?